Mato Grgić

-Mato Grgić (born 27 September 1987) is a Bosnian-born Croatian football defender, who has played for Mumbai City FC in the Indian Super League.
+Mato Grgić (born 27 September 1987) is a Bosnian-born Croatian football defender, who plays plays for NK Bratstvo Kunovec.

 Club career

 Born in Kotor Varoš, (now in Bosnia and Herzegovina) Grgić made his senior debut with Croatian Second Football League side Hrvatski Dragovoljac, in the 2012–13 season.

 On 1 September 2018, NorthEast United FC signed Grgić from the Croatian side Inter Zaprešić.
 He was then acquired by Mumbai City FC in advance of the 2019–20 season.